Ari-S-123/story-weaver/README.md

 1. Clone the repository.

-2. Make sure you set up Prisma, NeonDB Postgres, and Clerk.

-3. Make sure you are using the latest Node LTS version at the time of the last commit [v22.x].
+2. Make sure you are using the latest Node LTS version at the time of the last commit [v22.x].

-4. Run `npm i -g pnpm@latest-10` to install pnpm.
+3. Run `npm i -g pnpm@latest-10` to install pnpm.

-5. Run `pnpm i` to install the dependencies.
+4. Run `pnpm i` to install the dependencies.
+5. If you want to use your own DB and Auth, set up Clerk and NeonDB.
+6. Run `pnpx prisma generate` to install pnpm.

 ## Building